gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/README.md

-# Stream Control Transmission Protocol (SCTP) CRYPTO Chunk
+# Stream Control Transmission Protocol (SCTP) DTLS Chunk

 This is the working area for the individual Internet-Draft, "Stream Control Transmission Protocol (SCTP) CRYPTO Chunk".